The anger management techniques.

 5. Take care of yourself

 Anger is sometimes a combination of stress and self-indifference.
-You are busy taking care the needs of others while forgetting your own needs.
+You are busy taking care of the needs of others while forgetting your own needs.
 So looking after yourself can make you calm.
 Why not take a vacation and relax.
 Get enough sleep and stay from drugs, caffeine, and alcohol.
 These chemicals are contributors to stress.
 In fact, Isabel Clarke says that “They lower inhibitions and, actually, we need inhibitions to stop us acting unacceptably when we’re angry.”

 6. Make something interesting